asliakdeniz/personal-website/content/home/about.md

 # About

 I am a Ph.D.
 Candidate in Economics at [CREED](http://www.creedexperiment.nl/creed/) (University of Amsterdam) under the supervision of [Matthijs van Veelen](http://www.creedexperiment.nl/creed/people.php?name=veelen).
 My main research interests are (Evolutionary) Game Theory and Behavioral Economics.
-I am currently working on the evolution of cooperative behavior.
+I am currently working on the evolution of cooperative behavior and honesty.

-On this website, you can read further about my research and find detailed information about my background, contact details and [CV](CV_Medium_Length.pdf).
+On this website, you can read further about my research and find detailed information about my background, contact details and [CV](CVAslihanAkdeniz.pdf).